rafaelcbm/clean-auth-api/readme.md

 This API is based on the course of Rodrigo Manguinho (Mango) in Udemy.

-In this repo only the REST authentication feature is available.
+In this repo, only the REST authentication feature is available.

 #### [** Clean Architecture Course link **](https://www.udemy.com/course/tdd-com-mango/?referralCode=B53CE5CA2B9AFA5A6FA1)